BaharaJr/api-docs/docs/users/user/user.md

  ![img alt](/images/SavingUser.png)

- Viewing Users
+ Viewing Existing Users
-  A list of user accounts and their details will be displayed as shown in the figure below.
-Click on icon on the bottom left of user menu as shown below below to view the list of system users.
+  Click on icon on the bottom left of user menu as shown below below to view the list of system users.A list of user accounts and their details will be displayed as shown in the figure below.

 ![img alt](/images/ViewingUsers.png)